DFE-Digital/find-information-about-schools-and-trusts/tests/DFE.FindInformationAcademiesTrusts.CypressTests/cypress/accessibility/README.md

 # 🛡️ Accessibility Testing & Audit Reports

-This directory contains accessibility testing reports and audit documentation for the Find Information about Academies and Trusts application.
+This directory contains accessibility testing reports and audit documentation for the Find Information about Schools and Trusts application.

 ## 📊 **Two Types of Accessibility Testing**